namal-xx/crm_insights/README.md

-# Get AI Based CRM insights
+# Get AI driven CRM insights

+An AI powered CRM dashboard that scores leads and segments customer using Machine learning and Gemini's LLM.
+You can gte follow-up reecommendations for your lead by using